Assessments

 Competency Framework assessments are formative measures designed to guide students’ reflection and educators’ instruction.
 These assessments guide decision making regarding direct instruction to build students’ knowledge, guided practice to develop students’ fluency, and independent practice with ongoing feedback to promote students’ proficiency and generalization.
 All assessments are free for educational professionals to administer if utilizing the results for skill development and program improvement.

-Educators can launch the assessments and view student results by creating an account on www.CCCstudent.org and following the instructions (provided in a how-to video on the website).
+Educators can launch the assessments and view student results by creating an account on CCCStudent.org and following the instructions (provided in a how-to video on the website).
 This website is free and available to all educators.
 To promote individual reflection, students receive their summarized, color-coded results immediately after completing the assessment.
-Educators can view results for individual students, view aggregate results, and download a raw data file in MS Excel.
+Educators can view results for individual students, view aggregate results, and download a raw data file in Microsoft Excel.
 In addition to the brief how-to video for accessing and launching the assessments, technical guides are available for each assessment with reliability and validity data, including internal consistency, content validity, substantive validity, fairness, structural validity, generalizability, and consequential validity.
 Accommodations should be provided when appropriate and may include reading the items aloud, explaining the items, or having a scribe fill in the response option.
-The performance-based observations are appropriate from pre-kindergarten through 12th grade.
+The performance-based observations are appropriate from preK through 12th grade.

 Competency Framework Needs Assessment